Islamabad: Language

-According to 2017 census, the mother tongue of the majority of the population is Punjabi at 52% (a decrease of 18% from the 1998 census), and a major dialect is Pothohari, 19% of the population are Pashto speakers, while an additional 12% speak Urdu, the national language, whereas the rest 17% speak other languages.
-Similarly according to 1998 census, the total migrant population of the city is 1 million, with the majority (691,977) coming from Punjab.
-Around 210,614 of the migrated population came from Sindh and rest from Khyber Pakhtunkhwa and Azad Kashmir.
-Smaller populations emigrated from Balochistan, and Gilgit–Baltistan.
+According to 2023 Pakistani census, there are 1,154,540 Punjabi, 415,838 Pashto, 358,922 Urdu, 140,780 Hindko, 51,920 Kashmiri, 46,270 Saraiki, 21,362 Sindhi, 10,315 Balti, 7,099 Shina, 5,016 Koshistani, 4,503 Balochi, 1,095 Mewati, 668 Brahvi, 182 Kalasha and 64,734 others, of total 2,283,244 speakers in Islamabad Capital Territory.

 Literacy

-The majority of the population lies in the age group of 15–64 years, around 59.38%.
+As of 2010, the majority of the population lies in the age group of 15–64 years, around 59.38%.
 Only 2.73% of the population is above 65 years of age; 37.90% is below the age of 15.
 Islamabad has the highest literacy rate in Pakistan, at 88%.
 9.8% of the population has done intermediate education (equivalent to grades 11 and 12).
 10.26% have a bachelor or equivalent degree while 5.2% have a master or equivalent degree.
 The labour force of Islamabad is 185,213 and the unemployment rate is 15.70%.

 Religion

-Islam is the largest religion in the city, with 95.43% of the population following it.
-Christianity is the second largest religion is with 4.34% of the population following it.
+In the Islamabad Capital Territory, Islam is the largest religion in the city, with 95.55% of the population following it.
+Christianity is the second largest religion, with 4.26% of the population following it.
 The Christians are concentrated mainly in the urban areas.
-Hinduism is followed by 0.04% of the population according to the 2017 census.
+Hinduism is followed by 0.04% of the population according to the 2023 census.

 Economy

 Islamabad is a net contributor to the Pakistani economy, as whilst having only 0.8% of the country's population, it contributes 1% to the country's GDP.
 Islamabad Stock Exchange, founded in 1989, is Pakistan's third largest stock exchange after Karachi Stock Exchange and Lahore Stock Exchange, and was merged to form Pakistan Stock Exchange.
 The exchange had 118 members with 104 corporate bodies and 18 individual members.
 The average daily turnover of the stock exchange is over 1 million shares.

 According to the World Bank's Doing Business Report of 2010, Islamabad was ranked as the best place to start a business in Pakistan.
 Islamabad's businesses are Pakistan's most compliant for paying tax dues.
 As of 2012, Islamabad LTU (Large Tax Unit) was responsible for Rs 371 billion in tax revenue, which amounts to 20% of all the revenue collected by Federal Board of Revenue.

 Islamabad has seen an expansion in information and communications technology with the addition two Software Technology Parks, which house numerous national and foreign technological and information technology companies.
-Some jobs have relocated from India to Islamabad.
 Awami Markaz IT Park houses 36 IT companies, while Evacuee Trust house 29 companies.
 Islamabad will see its third IT Park by 2020, which will be built with assistance from South Korea.